Ibrutinib (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Bloody stools or vomiting of blood or material that looks like coffee grounds
+- Bloody stools or urine, severe headache, vomiting blood or material that looks like coffee grounds

 - Decrease in how much or how often you urinate, lower back or side pain